 When you have a legal problem, you need information.
 Legal books written for nonlawyers, as well as online websites, are an excellent place to start.
 Bar associations and nonprofit public interest groups often publish useful information that allows you to educate yourself on the law, too.

 One way to work with a lawyer is to turn over your entire legal issue and rely on the lawyer to handle things.
 If you've been putting something off—say you've meant to set up a trust for your grandchildren, you need to clean up old debts through bankruptcy, or your legal problem is especially upsetting, like a nasty lawsuit—hiring an attorney to handle everything can be just what you need.
 There's no denying that putting a troublesome problem in a trusted expert's hands can be a huge relief.

-But, maybe you just need some advice or a little coaching so that you can handle some of the legal matter on your own.
+But, maybe you need some advice or a little coaching so that you can handle some of the legal matters on your own.
 Many lawyers are open to providing limited help—reviewing documents or researching a particular issue, for example.
 To find attorneys who do this, just review attorneys' profiles: Nolo asks lawyers to indicate whether they're willing to coach clients or review client-prepared documents.

 Start here to learn about finding the right lawyer, managing the cost, and handling issues that may come up.